 GCSF

-The 6th Global Corporate Sustainability Forum (GCSF) in 2023 saw over 6,000 registered participants.
-The awards ceremony featured distinguished guests including the forum’s chief organizer, Ambassador Jian Youxin, Vice President of the Legislative Yuan Tsai Chi-chang, Vice Premier Cheng Wen-tsan, Deputy Minister of the National Development Council Kao Hsiang-kuei, Chief Secretary of the Ministry of Health and Welfare Chang Yong-min, and Director-General of the Civil Service Administration Su Chun-jung, who delivered speeches and presented awards .
-Guests and award representatives from 20 countries participated, including Paraguay, Guatemala, Saudi Arabia, Belize, Palau, Thailand, Somaliland, the Marshall Islands, the Philippines, Saint Vincent, Mexico, Germany, Australia, Indonesia, Nauru, the United Kingdom, the United States, Hong Kong, Sweden, and Poland.
-The event was attended by over 200 high-profile guests, including 28 chairpersons, 5 vice chairpersons, 53 general managers, 51 deputy general managers, 12 presidents and vice presidents, 7 deans, and 6 vice deans.
+The 7th Global Corporate Sustainability Forum (GCSF) in 2024 saw over 6,000 registered participants.
+The awards ceremony featured distinguished guests including the forum’s chief organizer, Ambassador Jian Youxin, Vice Premier Cheng Li-chun, Deputy Minister of Foreign Affairs Chen Li-kuo, Deputy Minister of Health and Welfare Lü Chien-te, Deputy Minister of Environment Yeh Chun-hung, Deputy Minister of the National Development Council Kao Hsien-kuei, and Chair of the Selection Committee, Former Minister of Education Pan Wen-chung who delivered speeches and presented awards .
+Guests and award representatives from the UK, Malaysia, Canada, Chile, Saudi Arabia, Saint Vincent, and Paraguay.
+The event was attended by over 200 high-profile guests, including 10 chairpersons, 17 general managers, 44 deputy general managers, 27 presidents and vice presidents, 12 deans, and 11 vice deans.
 This gathering highlighted Taiwan’s alignment with global trends, emphasizing that sustainable development and digital transformation towards net zero are pressing goals of international concern.